Self-Hosted Sentry Alternative | Telebugs Error Tracking

 email us.

-may not.
+usually will not.
 For specific details, check the

 system requirements